embesozzi/keycloak-openfga-workshop/README.md

     The password for all the users is `demo1234!`

-    Once these steps are finished, the Keycloak OpenFGA Event Listener extension has to proceed to publish these events to the Kafka topic called “openfga-topic”.
-Then, the Kafka consumer has published those events to the OpenGFA store using the SDK.
-Here are all tuples stored.
+    Once these steps are finished, the Keycloak OpenFGA Event Publisher extension has proceed to send these events over HTTP to the OpenFGA solution.
+Here, are all tuples stored.

     | User                      |  Relation                     |  Object               |
     | ------------------------- |:-----------------------------:|:---------------------:|